olawale0254/olawale0254portfolio2/_pages/about.md

 - 🔭 I have over 4 years experience in the feild of Data.

-- 🌱 I formally worked as a AI Enginner and Researcher at Data Scientists Network (Data Science Nigeria) Lagos Nigeria.
+- 🌱 I formally worked as a AI Engineer and Researcher at Data Scientists Network (Data Science Nigeria) Lagos Nigeria.

 - 🌱 I am currently working as a AI Engineer/Data Scientist at Creative Advanced Technologies Dubai UAE.